 - Cook HIGH 2-3 hours or LOW 4-6.

-- Mix together arrowroot starch and water in a small bowl.
-Pour mixture into slow cooker and cook on HIGH 5-10 minutes or until the sauce has thickened.
+Thicken The Sauce – slow cooker instructions: Mix together your thickening agent and water in a small bowl.
+Pour mixture into slow cooker and cook on HIGH 5-10 minutes or until the sauce has thickened to your liking.
 Pour sauce on top of wings or add them back into the slow cooker until ready to serve.